Gabriela Garcia Juarez

 Application Materials Cover Sheet.

 Two academic/professional letters of recommendation are required.
-Recommenders can submit recommendations online; instructions are included with the online application.
-If preferred, the recommendation form can instead be sent by mail in a signed, sealed
+Recommenders can submit recommendations online.
+Instructions are included with the online application.
+If preferred, the recommendation forms may be sent by mail in signed, sealed envelopes.

-Please submit a 1,000-word-limit Statement of Purpose.
+Please submit a 750 to 1000-word statement of purpose.
 Your statement of purpose should convey why you are interested in our program.
-Please share your academic and professional goals, and areas of specializations that are of interest to you.
-Summarize
+Please share your academic and professional goals, and areas of specializations within public or urban policy that are

 GRE and GMAT: Although it is not required, if you took the Graduate Record Examination (GRE), or the Graduate Management Admission Test (GMAT), scores can be submitted to support your application.
 GRE scores should be sent electronically.
 The institution